All posts by maxinbalham

 *

 A piggyback rider typically wraps two arms horizontally round the carrier’s neck, legs dangling in front.
-Isn’t there a resemblance between the pairs of floats in the huckaback weave structure and the arms and legs of the piggybacker?
+Isn’t there a resemblance between the pairs of arched floats in the huckaback weave structure and the bent arms and legs of the piggybacker?
 Could that be why it became known as huckaback, the piggyback cloth?

 *